Keep calm and hobble on.

 Deep Creek Conservation Park is home to an array of native wildlife such as western grey kangaroos, short beaked echidnas and over 100 bird species.
 Whales can also be seen during their annual migration, from June to October.

-Despite my calamitous circumstances, I had no choice but to soldier on.
 The first few kilometres of the day were as expected; a battle.
 My aching ankle could only manage slow, tentative steps along the slippery mud-soaked track.
-However, after an hour of blood circulating through my joints, my muted mobility grew surprisingly agile.
+However, after an hour of blood circulating through the joints, my muted mobility grew surprisingly agile.

-Despite my growing list of ailments, the biggest disappointment from the day was the scarcity of scenic views.
-The highly-publicised panoramas over carpets of native foliage overlooking an endless ocean were thwarted by a thick ‘pea soup’ fog.
-What I could see, however, at a short distance was worth the effort alone.
+Despite my growing list of ailments, the biggest hindrance from the day was the scarcity of scenic views.
+The highly-publicised panoramas that overlooked carpets of native foliage and an endless ocean were thwarted by a thick ‘pea soup’ fog.
+What I could see, however, at a short distance was still worth the effort.
 The gushing Deep Creek Waterfall near Trig Campground and the abundance of dazzling lilies (despite their noxious weed status) at Eagle Waterhole Campground were both genuine trail highlights.

 Because of the impenetrable fog and constant cloud coverage, it felt like the sun had never woken from its nightly slumber.
 The day’s steady breeze had increased to a buffeting gale by the time I arrived at the elevated Cobbler Hill Campground.
-Fortunately, there were several half-sheltered spaces availble to wrangle my tent into the ground.
+Fortunately, there were several half-sheltered spaces available to aid my efforts in wrangling my tent to the ground.

-With an hour or so of stunted sunlight left, I had nothing left to do but ponder the last two months.
-Not since Day 25 at Bundaleer Weir Campsite had I taken the time to actively reflect on the journey and, inevitably, my life as a whole.
+With an hour of stunted sunlight left, I had nothing left to do but ponder the last two months.
+Not since Day 25 at Bundaleer Weir Campsite had I taken the time to actively reflect on my journey, and, unavoidably, my life as a whole.
 So much had happened since that point, and the recollections of South Australia’s gorgeous natural backdrop came flooding back.

 Then it dawned on me, this was my last night on the Heysen Trail, my last sleep in a tent and, god-willing, my last dehydrated meal for a long while.
 Suddenly, I turned incredibly sentimental.
 The trek was over.
 Already?
 A short 13.62 kilometres and a beachside saunter on Day 59 was all that stood between me and the Cape Jervis finish line.